NuGet/NuGetDocs/site/Docs/Reference/Package-Restore.markdown

 Solutions currently using MSBuild-Integrated package restore can be migrated to Automatic Package Restore.
 Prior to migrating, it can help to understand some of the differences between the two approaches.

-As mentioned in the previous section, projects that use the MSBuild-Integrated package typically contain a .nuget folder with three files:
+As mentioned in the previous section, projects that use MSBuild-Integrated package restore typically contain a .nuget folder with three files:

 1. NuGet.Config
 1. NuGet.exe